sanger-pathogens/bactgen-training-app/README.md

 In this training module, we will use three different web-based tools, [Microreact](https://microreact.org/showcase) and [Phandango](https://github.com/jameshadfield/phandango/wiki) to visualise phylogenetic trees and metadata.
 We will explore [Pathogenwatch](https://pathogen.watch/) as a method of browsing publically available genomes and associated metadata.
 We will cover the different file types used by the web-based tools, how to customise your data and how to save the figures you generate which can be used in publications.

 >**Educators**
-<br/>Christine Boinett (Lead educator), Stephanie W. Lo, Dorota Jamrozy
+<br/>Christine Boinett (Lead educator), Stephanie W. Lo and Dorota Jamrozy

 >**Contributors**
-<br/>Christine Boinett, Gareth Peat, Stephanie W. Lo, Dorota Jamrozy, Neil MacAlasdair, Kate Baker, and Stephen Bentley.
+<br/>Christine Boinett, Gareth Peat, Stephanie W. Lo, Dorota Jamrozy, Neil MacAlasdair, Kate Baker and Stephen Bentley.

 ---
 ## Introduction